 Rabbi Andi Merow joined TJC in the summer of 2021 and is excited to be part of this vibrant community.
 She is dedicated to creating a warm community imbued with holiness, knowledge, reflection, and joy.
 She is committed to meeting individuals where they are to enable them to progress on their Jewish journey.
-She has a talent for crafting and leading soulful prayer experiences, is devoted to social action, ,to Jewish education on all levels, and to using these more broadly to foster spiritual growth in congregants.
+She loves to craft and lead soulful prayer experiences, is devoted to social action, ,to Jewish education on all levels, and to using these to foster spiritual growth in congregants.
 Please feel free to email or call her if you would like to speak; she is eager to get to know our TJC congregants.

-Rabbi Merow attended the Institute for Zionist Youth Leadership from Abroad in Jerusalem, then earned Bachelors of Arts degrees, with honors, from Columbia University and the Jewish Theological Seminary List College of Jewish Studies in 1992.
+Rabbi Merow attended the Institute for Zionist Youth Leadership from Abroad in Jerusalem/Young Judaea Year Course, earned BA degrees with honors, from Columbia University and the Jewish Theological Seminary List College of Jewish Studies in 1992.
 She was ordained and received a Master of Arts, with a concentration in Education, at the Jewish Theological Seminary in 1997.
 At her ordination she received the Sidney Greenberg Prize in Homiletics.
 In 2004, the Jewish Theological Seminary of America honored her with the Simon Greenberg prize for Rabbinic Achievement.

 She is an avid traveler, especially to Israel, and any beach.
 She loves to bike, walk her dog.
 She is a former member of Pizmon – Columbia/JTS a cappella and loves Israeli music.